 Non-investment grade Fixed Income Securities and Instruments and Credit Securities and Instruments may be highly leveraged and carry a greater risk of default on the part of the issuing entity as the issuers may not be as financially strong as those issuing instruments with higher credit ratings.
-In addition, non-investment grade Fixed Income Securities and Instruments and Credit Securities and Instruments are likely to be more volatile than higher rated Fixed Income Securities and Instruments more difficult.
+In addition, non-investment grade Fixed Income Securities and Instruments and Instruments are likely to be more volatile than higher rated Fixed Income Securities and Instruments and Credit Securities and Instruments which may make the valuation and sale of these securities and instruments more difficult.
 The settlement of transactions relating to non-investment grade Fixed Income Securities and Instruments and Credit Securities and Instruments can be subject to delay and administrative uncertainties.
 Furthermore, the market for such securities and instruments can suffer from illiquidity issues which may affect the value of these securities and instruments.
 Also, issuers of lower-rated securities and instruments are more vulnerable to real or perceived economic changes, political changes and other adverse changes that are more specific to the issuer.